Horizon-Private-Server/horizon-wiki/getting-online/pcsx2/detailed_setup.md

 Some set up is required to use the texture packs.
 There are some initial setup steps that only have to be performed once, and "as-needed" setup to add and remove the chosen textures.

-[Click here](https://www.youtube.com/watch?v=DeIxdx_K-Bg) for a rough video tutorial, or read on for written directions.

 ##### First Time Setup
 This section only needs to be done once.
 1. In your PCSX2 installation folder, create a subfolder called "textures" if it does not already exist.